Victoria Canal: 2013–2016: Career beginnings and Into the Pull

-2017–2020
+2017–2020: Victoria

 In 2018, Michael Franti discovered Canal on Instagram and invited her to travel to Nashville, Tennessee, to write and record a song with him for his upcoming album.
 After the song was released, she was brought onto Franti's Follow Your Heart World Tour in 2019 along with Snarky Puppy.
-The tour brought her to household-name venues, including Red Rocks Amphitheater in Colorado.
 Franti and Canal performed the song they wrote together on CNN Español.

-During this time, Canal released a number of singles including "Ebony", "He Won't Know", and the breakout singles "Drama" and "Second" (which two became part of her 2020 EP Victoria), while also featuring on "Will Call", a track by Third Story's Elliott Skinner.
-"Drama" received support from Rolling Stone and HuffPost, among others.
+During this time, Canal released a number of singles, including "Ebony", "He Won't Know", "Drama", and "Second", while also featuring on "Will Call", a track by Thirdstory's Elliott Skinner.
+"Drama" was featured in large publications such as Rolling Stone and HuffPost and a Nike Air Jordan campaign for the Jordan FlyEase, a sneaker designed for athletes with disabilities.
+She also did a livestream performance of the song for Billboard magazine.

 In 2020, Canal's submission to NPR's Tiny Desk Concert contest was featured on NPR.org.

-2021–present
+On August 28, 2020, she released her second EP, Victoria.

+2021–2024: Elegy

 In 2021, as a result of the COVID-19 pandemic, Canal relocated with her family to Amsterdam where she began working on more music.
-During that time, Chris Martin, frontman for the band Coldplay, found her music through a post she shared online and was later sent her Instagram profile by a friend.
-Martin later introduced Canal to the team at Parlophone Records.
+During that time, Chris Martin, front man for the band Coldplay, found her music through a post she shared online and introduced her to the team at Parlophone Records.
 Canal signed a recording deal with Parlophone and began releasing music under their label in May 2022.
-She released three singles, "own me", "pity season", and "swan song", a track Martin regarded as "one of the best songs ever written", before releasing in September of the same year her first EP under the label, titled Elegy.
+She released three singles, "own me", "pity season", and "swan song", a track Martin regarded as "one of the best songs ever written".
+She also recorded "Bring It On", the theme song for the Apple TV series Best Foot Forward, in July 2022.
+In September 2022, she released Elegy, her first EP under the label.

-In March 2023, it was announced that Canal would be opening for Hozier on a number of dates for his Unreal Unearth Tour across Europe and the United Kingdom.
+In March 2023, it was announced that Canal would open for Hozier on a number of dates for his Unreal Unearth Tour across Europe.
 Shortly after, she was awarded the Amazon Music Ivors Academy Rising Star Award, which recognizes promising music-creator careers.
 She was the fourth woman to receive the award since its inception in 2020.

-In June, 2023, Canal released a dual single, "Shape/She Walks In", and was awarded the Attitude Pride Icon Award by Attitude shortly after.
+In June 2023, Canal released a dual single, "Shape/She Walks In", and was awarded the Attitude Pride Icon Award by Attitude shortly after.
 In November, she won the Rising Star Award at that year's Ivor Novello Awards.

-In 2024, her song "Black Swan" won her a second Ivor Novello Award, this time for Best Song Musically and Lyrically, receiving it alongside co-songwriters Jonny Lattimer and Eg White.
+She won her second Ivor Novello Award with "Black Swan", receiving Best Song Musically and Lyrically alongside co-writers Jonny Lattimer and Eg White.

-On June 29, 2024, Canal joined Coldplay on the piano and vocals for their performance of "Paradise" on their headlining appearance at the Glastonbury Festival.
+On June 29, 2024, Canal performed "Paradise" with Coldplay on their headlining appearance at the Glastonbury Festival.